-NutritionGang is essentially a one-man show at the present time… if you would like to participate, then feel free to contact me.
+NutritionGang is essentially a one-man show at the present time… if you would like to participate, let’s get in touch!

 The Current Team:

-Charles W. James – I am a blogger and book author, 36 years of age (born in 1976) and was diagnosed with Crohn’s Disease in 2005.
+Charles W. James – I am a blogger and book author, born in 1976.
+I was diagnosed with Crohn’s Disease in 2005.
 Like millions of other sufferers of Crohn’s or any disease, my experience has been difficult.
 Those early times after the onset were a bumpy ride filled with frustrations.

 Even though I was in my late 20s, I felt aged far beyond my years.
 Extreme weakness to the point where I could barely walk on my own.
 There were so many times when I honestly did not know how I could go on like that.
 Of course I was taking medication, but my success with it was far less than spectacular.
 So I slowly realized the need to look at other approaches.